sudomateo/terraform-training/course/03-Terraform-Language/README.md

 }
 ```

-To use an aliased provider within a resource, pass in the `provider` attribute.
+Set the `provider` attribute to use an aliased provider within a resource.

 ```hcl
 resource "aws_instance" "app" {